 How does China's rise affect global energy demand?
-What would be the long-term global impact of a Greek or Spanish exit from the Eurozone?
+What could be the economic and geopolitical impact of a conflict between Russia and the West?
 Given questions such as these, this curricular option seeks to characterize the interplay between globalizing pressures and national interests.

 Working from a multilateral perspective, students use case studies to examine the nature of relations between nation-states in a period of increased economic and political integration.
 Topics include theories of international political economy in relation to foreign aid and sovereign debt, international trade and capital flows, security and non-state actors, rights-based approaches to development and humanitarian emergencies, energy sustainability, and the role of international organizations and financial institutions.

 For counterpoint, students also examine the political, ideological, and social determinants of domestic political economies, including that of the United States.
 The political mechanisms of economic policy-making and the relationship between domestic policy and foreign policy are explored using theoretical, historical, and topical cases; examples include the political economy of income distribution and social welfare, national defense and hegemony, the national debt, and globalization.

 Students examine these and other topics through lecture, research, academic and policy dialogue, group projects and presentations, peer critiques, guest speakers, and field trips.
 Visits to organizations such as the Secretariat of the United Nations, the Rockefeller Foundations, the Council on Foreign Relations, and Human Rights Watch develop students’ awareness of the range of influences on policy-making.

 Specific course information, such as hours and instructors, are subject to change at the discretion of the University.